neilbrown/edlib/README.md

 -----

-A pane combines an optional rectangular area of display with some functionality.
+A pane combines an optional rectangular area of display with some data storage and some functionality.
 As such it can receive mouse and keyboard events, can draw on a display, and can send commands to other panes.
-As previously mentioned, panes can also store module-specific data.

 All panes are arranged as a tree with all but the root having a parent and many having siblings and children.
 When a pane represents a